symfony-cmf/symfony-cmf-docs/bundles/menu.rst

 UriPrefixVoter
 ~~~~~~~~~~~~~~

-The uri prefix voter looks at the ``content`` field of the menu item and
+The uri prefix voter looks at the ``content`` field of the menu item extras and
 checks if it contains an instance of the symfony Route class.
 If so, it
 compares the route option ``currentUriPrefix`` with the request URI.
 This
 allows you to make a whole sub-path of your site trigger the same menu item as